AprilSylph/github-sponsors-listing/README.md

 # GitHub Sponsors Listing

+A tool for publishing your GitHub Sponsors listing in JSON format.

+- Leverages the GitHub GraphQL API to fetch listing data
-A GitHub Actions cron job which publishes your GitHub Sponsors listing API data to GitHub Pages.
+- Uses GitHub Actions to publish this data to GitHub Pages
+- Refreshes the published data every 24 hours

+**Example use case**: Display your current sponsorship goal in your own web application!

 ## How to use